totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.basicbatchapp.rst

 Files for the batch app
 -----------------------

-Appart from the code, there are a couple of other files which we need to revise to be able to build our app inside Carol, they are:
+Apart from the code, there are a couple of other files which we need to revise to be able to build our app inside Carol, they are:

 -  *requirements.txt*: This file is nothing but a list of modules used